 Operating a motor vehicle may be limited due to pain.
-Wait until your pain is under reasonable control without taking any narcotics before driving.
+Wait until your pain is under reasonable control without taking any narcotics before operating a vehicle.
 No one should operate a motor vehicle while under the influence of narcotics.

 8. Activities: